Recognised as one of the world's leading wildlife artists, Pip has an international reputation for his oil paintings of big cats and African game.

 Pip was the official 'Artist In Residence' at Marwell Zoological Park in Hampshire for over twenty six years.
 Pip was also the founder and Chairman of the Marwell International Wildlife Art Society (MIWAS) which operated very successfully for sixteen years, growing to become Europe's largest wildlife art society with over 300 members.
 The huge, highly successful annual exhibition became a significant feature of Marwell's events programme and ran for sixteen years before closing.
 MIWAS was the inspiration behind the Southern Nature Art exhibition which followed after in Wickham in Hampshire.
 In 2015, Marwell purpose-built a large art gallery in their retail outlet to exclusively house Pip's oil paintings and pencil sketches on a permanent basis.

-Teaching Art filmed Pip at Marwell Zoological Park for a tutorial DVD in 2003 and a further tutorial DVD at Yorkshire Wildlife Park in 2013.
-Many sections of the tutorials were shown on mainstream television through the Drawing and Painting channel.
+Teaching Art Ltd filmed Pip at Marwell Zoological Park for a painting tutorial DVD called ‘A Brush With Wildlife’ in 2003, with a further tutorial DVD being filmed at Yorkshire Wildlife Park in 2013.
+Many sections of the DVD’s were subsequently aired on mainstream television through the Painting and Drawing channel.

 Pip has organised and led over thirty safaris for more than 300 individual artists and photographers to the remote and unspoilt wildernesses of northern Botswana, north and south Tanzania and Kenya.
 He has witnessed some extra-ordinary wildlife spectacles and has spent approximately a full year camping in the African bush.
 Pip has also lived in Central America and the Far East.